Vincent Caso

-Vincent "Vince" Caso (born December 24, 1991) is an American actor and writer best known for his co-starring role as Bladezz on The Guild web series.
+Vincent "Vince" Caso (born December 24, 1991) is an American actor and writer who co-starred as Bladezz on The Guild web series.

 Background

 Vincent Caso was born in Weymouth, Massachusetts, but he was raised in Los Angeles, California where he attended a school for the Arts.
 At the age of thirteen, he decided to go into acting, and within a year, he landed a role in his first feature film, American Fork, a comedy produced by Jeremy Coon of Napoleon Dynamite.
 The film premiered at Slamdance in January 2007, garnering Caso some good reviews, as well as his first red carpet experience alongside fellow cast members Billy Baldwin, Kathleen Quinlan and writer/star Hubbel Palmer.
 American Fork was released in a limited number of theaters in fall of 2009 under the new name Humble Pie.
 He has attended classes in drama, improvisation and Shakespearean performance since his early teens, as well as performing in a variety of stage productions, such as Shakespeare's The Tempest, and several improv shows.